Covid-19 travel restrictions

 For more information on connections, please visit Schipol Airport's transfer page

-To help you make your connection, once you arrive you will need to clear immigration, collect your bags, check in with the next airline, clear security and head back to the departure area.
-We recommend that you allow the following minimum connection times:
+Atlanta has a domestic and international terminal with concourses A to F and T. To help you make your connection, once you arrive you will need to clear immigration, collect your bags, check in with the next airline, clear security and head back to the departure area.

 • 45 minutes for domestic to international connections